admyazeed/number-range-summarizer/README.md

 ## Overview
 This project implements the NumberRangeSummarizer interface.

-The summarizer accepts a collection of integers and produces a comma-separated string representation in which consecutive values are represented as ranges.
+The summarizer accepts a comma-separated list of numbers and returns a summarized list in which consecutive values are represented as ranges.

 Example